aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/shape-options/working-with-the-glow-effect-of-shape-or-chart/_index.md

 ---
 title: Working with the Glow Effect of Shape or Chart with JavaScript via C++
 linktitle: Working with the Glow Effect of Shape or Chart
 type: docs
 weight: 240
 url: /javascript-cpp/working-with-the-glow-effect-of-shape-or-chart/
 description: Learn how to work with the glow effect of shapes or charts in JavaScript using Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**
-Aspose.Cells provides the [Shape.glow](https://reference.aspose.com/cells/javascript-cpp/shape/#glow--) property along with [GlowEffect](https://reference.aspose.com/cells/javascript-cpp/gloweffect/) class to work with the glow effect of shape or chart.
-The [GlowEffect](https://reference.aspose.com/cells/javascript-cpp/gloweffect/) class contains the following properties which can be set to achieve different results as per application requirements.
+Aspose.Cells provides the [Shape.glow](https://reference.aspose.com/cells/javascript-cpp/shape/#glow--) property along with the [GlowEffect](https://reference.aspose.com/cells/javascript-cpp/gloweffect/) class to work with the glow effect of shapes or charts.
+The [GlowEffect](https://reference.aspose.com/cells/javascript-cpp/gloweffect/) class contains the following properties, which can be set to achieve different results according to application requirements.

 - [GlowEffect.size](https://reference.aspose.com/cells/javascript-cpp/gloweffect/#size--)
 - [GlowEffect.transparency](https://reference.aspose.com/cells/javascript-cpp/gloweffect/#transparency--)
 - [GlowEffect.color](https://reference.aspose.com/cells/javascript-cpp/gloweffect/#color--)

 ## **Working with the Glow Effect of Shape or Chart**
-The following sample code loads the [source excel file](5115407.xlsx) and accesses the first shape in the first worksheet and sets the sub-properties of [Shape.glow](https://reference.aspose.com/cells/javascript-cpp/shape/#glow--) property and then saves the workbook in [output excel file](5115414.xlsx).
+The following sample code loads the [source Excel file](5115407.xlsx), accesses the first shape in the first worksheet, sets the sub‑properties of the [Shape.glow](https://reference.aspose.com/cells/javascript-cpp/shape/#glow--) property, and then saves the workbook in the [output Excel file](5115414.xlsx).

 ```html
 <!DOCTYPE html>